awsdocs/amazon-s3-userguide/doc_source/using-folders.md

 We recommend blocking all public access to your Amazon S3 folders and buckets unless you specifically require a public folder or bucket\.
 When you make a folder public, anyone on the internet can view all the objects that are grouped in that folder\.

 In the Amazon S3 console, you can make a folder public\.
-You can also make a folder public by creating a bucket policy that limits access by prefix\.
+You can also make a folder public by creating a bucket policy that limits data access by prefix\.
 For more information, see [Identity and access management in Amazon S3](s3-access-control.md)\.

 **Warning**
 After you make a folder public in the Amazon S3 console, you can't make it private again\.
 Instead, you must set permissions on each individual object in the public folder so that the objects have no public access\.
 For more information, see [Configuring ACLs](managing-acls.md)\.